-Our discussion and analysis of the Winfield Fire Protection District's financial performance provides an overview of the District's financial activities for the year ended April 30, 2020.
-Please read it in conjunction with District's financial statements, which begin on page 8.
+Our discussion and analysis of the Winfield Fire Protection District's financial performance provides an overview of the District's financial activities for the year ended April 30, 2022.
+Please read it in conjunction with District's financial statements.

 FINANCIAL HIGHLIGHTS